 Today, let’s talk about the difference between tacit and explicit knowledge.

 Tacit knowledge is like the knowledge you use to ride a skateboard or a bicycle: it’s complex, intuitive, and hard to put into words.
-You could try articulating a bunch of tips around how to learn it, but no one will be able to learn how to ride a bicycle by just reading your tips.
+You could try articulating a bunch of tips around how to learn it, but no one will be able to learn how to ride a bicycle just by reading your tips.
 They will have to ride the bicycle and fall down a few times in the process in order to learn it.
+There's an irreducible complexity to riding a bicycle that only shows up in the act of riding a bicycle in the real world.

-This reminds me of there being two kinds of kids who play with LEGO.
+The difference between explicit and tacit knowledge reminds me of two kinds of kids who play with LEGO.

 Usually, LEGO sets come in a box with instructions on how to build the particular thing printed on the front of the box — be it a car, a spaceship, a castle… whatever.
 And there are kids who build according to these instructions — staying limited to them — and those who don't.